The TPU story matters not only as hardware history, but as an example of how compute economics reshape ML architecture.

 From product bottleneck to a dedicated ASIC

-TPU v1 was not a research experiment, but a practical response to a production problem: keep inference latency and cost under control for Google services as neural model usage grew quickly.
+TPU v1 was not a research experiment, but a practical response to a production bottleneck: Google needed a dedicated ASIC path to keep inference latency and cost under control as neural workloads grew rapidly.

-Impact: From day one, the architecture was designed for production SLA and data center energy efficiency, not only for peak benchmark numbers.
+Impact: From day one, the architecture was designed around production SLAs and data center energy efficiency, not just peak benchmark numbers.

-v2/v3 shift: from inference chip to train+infer platform
+v2/v3 shift: from inference accelerator to general platform

-As model sizes increased, accelerating inference alone became insufficient.
-TPU v2/v3 added large-scale training support, HBM memory, and pod-level scaling.
+As model sizes increased, accelerating inference alone was no longer enough.
+TPU v2/v3 added support for large-scale training, HBM, and pod-level scaling.

-Impact: Google could accelerate the full ML lifecycle in one stack: experiments, training, and production inference.
+Impact: Google could speed up the full ML lifecycle in one stack: experiments, training, and live inference.

 v4/v5 shift: inter-chip network and pod economics

 In distributed training, compute is only part of the limit; interconnect becomes critical.
-TPU evolution increased focus on network fabric, pod scaling and TCO.
+TPU evolution increased the focus on network fabric, pod-level scaling, and total cost of ownership.

-Impact: Optimization moved to the full-system level: compute + memory + network + operations.
+Impact: Optimization moved to the full-system level: compute, memory, network, and operations together.

 v6/v7 shift: inference-first again in the GenAI era

-GenAI workloads put inference back in the center: long contexts, high throughput demands, and predictable latency at scale.
+GenAI workloads pulled inference back into the center: long contexts, high throughput demand, and predictable latency at scale.

-Impact: TPU v7 Ironwood effectively revisits the original v1 idea, but at massive cluster scale and with modern memory/interconnect characteristics.
+Impact: TPU v7 Ironwood effectively revisits the original v1 idea, but at massive cluster scale and with a much more advanced memory and interconnect profile.

 Strengths and weaknesses of the TPU approach